 Ebu: Encyclopaedia Britannica.
 Encyclopaedia Britannica 2007 Ultimate Reference Suite DVD.
 London: Encyclopaedia Britannica, 2007.

-Lte: Schunk, Dale.
+Ltr: Schunk, Dale.
 Learning Theories.
 An Educational Perspective.
-2nd ed.
-Englewood Cliffs, NJ: Merrill/Prentice-Hall, 1996.
+5th ed.
+Upper Saddle River, NJ: Pearson Education, 2008.

 Mtl: Stipek, Deborah.
 Motivation to Learn: Integrating Theory and Practice.
 4th ed.
 Boston: Allyn and Bacon, 2002.

-Pl: Gross, Ronald.
+Plm: Gross, Ronald.
 Peak Learning: A Master Course in Learning How to Learn.
-New York: J. Tarcher/Putnam, 1991.
+Rev. ed.
+New York: J. Tarcher/Putnam, 1999.

 Agl: Jarand Rystad.
 "Alt glemt på grunn av ubrukeleg eksamensform?
 En empirisk undersøkelse av Matematikk 2 eksamen ved NTH.
 (All forgotten because of an unfit form of exam?
 An empirical investigation of Maths 2 at NTH)" In UNIPED No. 2-3, 1993:29-50.